uhub/awesome-actionscript-sorted/README.md

 * [theBlackboard](https://github.com/klickverbot/theBlackboard) - A graphical guestbook system written in ActionScript 2 for the frontend and PHP for the backend.
 * [RObject](https://github.com/kemsky/RObject) - Fast reflection for ActionScript
 * [textas](https://github.com/Joony/textas) - A text adventure (interactive fiction) written in Actionscript
-* [browser-gzip-encoder](https://github.com/johan/browser-gzip-encoder) - An MIT-licensed, browser-side gzip encoder library.
-My edits and additions live on a branch named after my github user.
-The upstream (tracked on the master branch via git-svn) is an actionscript implementation in a subversion repository at http://ascompress.googlecode.com/svn/ whose homepage you find here:
 * [Flash-Ant-Script](https://github.com/jlindsay/Flash-Ant-Script) - Generic Ant script to compile actionscript
 * [actionscript-browser](https://github.com/jeremy-green/actionscript-browser) - A group of classes that mimics some javascript functionality using the externalInterface
 * [as-sqs](https://github.com/jbaudanza/as-sqs) - Amazon SQS bindings for ActionScript